sk437/cs4973FinalProject/README.md

 EvaluateModel - evaluates a model on the specified tasks
 <model-name> and <model-type> should be the same as FineTuneModel, <model-name> should be the name of the folder/name of the checkpoint to load and evaluate
 usage: python EvaluateModel.py <assignments> <model-name> <model-type>

+GenerateInterestingQAPairs can also be run from the command line, but should not be needed for evaluation of models - this script is just designed to print questions and answers to which two different models had very different responses.
+This is run similarly to EvaluateModel, except two models and model types must be provided (in the order <model_0? <model_1> <model_type_0> <model_type_1>).
+Note that this script will try and find questions for which model 0 performs better than model 1, and not the other way around.